sh13m/rhythm-game/README.md

 # Rhythm Game
-A scuffed DDR style rhythm game.
+A scuffed DDR style rhythm game created using the libGDX framework.